Attaching to a running process#

 -p <pid>(required)The process ID of the running application to attach to.
 You can find the PID using tools like

-ps,pgrep, ortop.-o, --output PATHSpecifies the output directory for profiling results.
-If not specified, results are written to the default location (
+ps,pgrep, ortop.-o, --output PATHSpecifies the directory for writing the output of the profiling results.
+If not specified, the results are written to the default location (

-rocprof-sys-output/).-F, --format FORMAT[,FORMAT,...]Specifies the output format(s) for profiling data.
-Multiple formats can be specified as a comma-separated list.
-Available formats:
+rocprof-sys-output/).-F, --format FORMAT[,FORMAT,...]Specifies the output format(s) for the profiling data.
+Multiple formats can be provided as a comma-separated list.
+Available formats are:

 Basic usage#